TolgaTaner/SecureKit/README.md

 ## License

-SecureKit is available under the GNU GENERAL PUBLIC licence.
+SecureKit is available under the MIT licence.
 See the LICENSE file for more info.